leongjiaqi1-bit/leongjiaqi1-bit.github.io/_posts/2025-08-18-applied-data-science-project.md

 Applying machine learning to sensitive topics like mental health inevitably raises ethical considerations.
 Privacy is paramount, as mental health and lifestyle data are highly personal and must be anonymised to avoid misuse or discrimination.
 Fairness is another concern; the original dataset was imbalanced, which could bias predictions toward over-detecting conditions.
 To mitigate this, I applied SMOTE and SMOTEENN resampling, but continuous monitoring is needed to ensure fairness across different demographic groups.

 Accuracy also poses an ethical challenge, since the models achieved only modest ROC-AUC scores of around 0.51, suggesting limited separability between classes.
 Deploying such models without improvement could lead to harmful misclassifications.
 Accountability must also be considered: predictions should never be used in isolation but rather accompanied by human oversight, particularly when informing mental health decisions.
 Finally, transparency is essential for trust.
-Logistic Regression provided interpretable coefficients that highlighted the direction of lifestyle factors (e.g., higher screen time and work hours increased risk, while better sleep and exercise reduced it).
+Logistic Regression provided interpretable coefficients that highlighted the direction of lifestyle factors (eg. higher screen time and work hours increased risk, while better sleep and exercise reduced it).
 Such interpretability is critical for explaining predictions to stakeholders and ensuring ethical adoption.

 ## Source Codes and Datasets
 Upload your model files and dataset into a GitHub repo and add the link here.